____________________________________________________________________________

 -articulation impairment

-the student produces sounds
+where the student produces sounds

 incorrectly and/or has